Sunderland boss Neil holds talks over Stoke job

-Alex Neil: Sunderland boss in talks with Stoke City over managerial vacancy
+Alex Neil: Sunderland boss in talks with Stoke City over manager vacancy

 Last updated on .From the section Sunderland